routejs/docs/Middlewares.md

 );
 ```

+If we pass skip in `next("skip")` function it will skip all pending middlewares of current route.

+If we pass any argument in the `next("my error")` function it will skip all the middlewares and execute the next error-handler middleware and if there is no error-handler middleware it will throw the error.

 ### Global Middleware

-Global middleware is a function that called on every request.
+Global middleware is a function that is executed on every request.

 ```js
 app.use(function (req, res, next) {